mrmcc3/vibing-dev/blog/why-apex.md

 ## Information is built different

-Information is created the moment the state of any entity is observed and recorded.
-A record contains a reference to the observed entity, its state, and a timestamp.
+A **record** is created the moment the state of an entity is observed.
+It contains a reference to the entity, its state, and a timestamp.
 Information is simply a set of records.

-Obviously it's still "data" and even though it contains values for entity & state the record itself is fundamentally different - it's not an entity with evolving state.
+It's still "data", so why the distinction?

+Records are fundamentally different from the entities they describe because they never change!
 Records are immutable - the same everywhere, to everyone, whenever they're read.
 No coordination is required to view, replicate or distribute them.
 Cached records are valid forever.

+Recordkeeping and information analysis is often just as important as transactions in our software - but they're very different things!

 ## OLTP for everything?